What is Desktop Analytics?

 To clarify some Azure terminology:

-- The Azure AD tenant is the directory of user accounts and app registrations.
+- The Microsoft Entra ID tenant is the directory of user accounts and app registrations.
 One tenant can have multiple subscriptions.

 - An Azure subscription separates billing, resources, and services.
 It's associated with a single tenant.